stassa/louise/README.md

 The example of learning the `a^nb^n` language at the start of this README is an example of learning with dynamic learning.
 Below, we list the steps to run this example yourself.
-The steps to run this example are identical to the steps to run the `ancestor/2` example, only this time the learning predicate is `learn_dynamic/1`:
+The steps to run this example are similar to the steps to run the `ancestor/2` example, only this time the learning predicate is `learn_dynamic/1`: